-In May 2009, CenterPoint Houston filed an application at the Texas Utility Commission seeking approval of certain estimated 2010 energy efficiency program costs, an energy efficiency performance bonus for 2008 programs, and carrying costs, totaling approximately \$10 million.
+Texas - Other.
+In May 2009, CenterPoint Houston filed an application at the Texas Utility Commission seeking approval of certain estimated 2010 energy efficiency program costs, an energy efficiency performance bonus for 2008 programs, and carrying costs totaling approximately \$10 million.
 The application sought to begin recovery of these costs through a surcharge effective July 1, 2010.
 In October 2009, the Texas Utility Commission issued its order approving recovery of the 2010 energy efficiency program costs and a partial performance bonus, plus carrying costs, but refused to permit CenterPoint Houston to recover a performance bonus of \$2 million on approximately \$10 million in 2008 energy efficiency costs expended pursuant to the terms of a settlement agreement reached in CenterPoint Houston's 2006 rate proceeding.
+CenterPoint Houston has appealed the denial of the full

-© CenterPoint Houston has appealed the denial of the full 2008 performance bonus to the 98th district court in Travis County, Texas, where the case remains pending.
+2008 performance bonus to the 98th district court in Travis County, Texas, where the case remains pending.
+CenterPoint Houston began collecting the approved amounts in July 2010.

 In April 2010, CenterPoint Houston filed an application with the Texas Utility Commission to recover a total of approximately \$14.4 million in costs related to its energy efficiency programs.
 The filing seeks authorization to recover certain projected costs for its 2011 energy efficiency programs, an energy efficiency performance bonus for 2009 programs, and revenue losses related to the implementation of the 2009 energy efficiency program.
 The application seeks to begin recovery of these costs through a surcharge beginning in January 2011.
+In preliminary orders in this proceeding, the Texas Utility Commission has excluded approximately \$2.1 million of the requested performance bonus for the 2009 programs and has concluded that it does not have the statutory authority to permit recovery of the requested \$1.4 million of lost revenues associated with the 2009 programs.
 A final order is not expected until later this year.